Aartee/Web-Interactive-Game-Implementing-Design-Patterns/README.md

 # CMPE 202 - Loops

+## All the changes are present in the dev branch instead of master branch.

 ## Loopy Bird Game using MelonJS game engine
 ### Technologies that would be used in designing the game:
     1. MelonJS Game Engine